SteveEasley/appdaemon-enhanced_keyboard_remote/README.md

 ### HACS Installation

-The preferred method for installing is with [HACS](https://hacs.xyz/).
+The preferred method for installing is with [HACS: Home Assistant Community Store](https://hacs.xyz/).
+To add with HACS you just need to add this app's github repository to your list of custom HACS repositories.

+1. Install HACS into Home Assistant if you haven't already done so.
+1. Ensure HACS has AppDaemon apps support enabled (its disabled by default).
+See https://hacs.xyz/docs/categories/appdaemon_apps.
+1. Add this app's repository to your HACS Custom Repository list.
+See https://hacs.xyz/docs/faq/custom_repositories.
+For the custom repository URL use https://github.com/SteveEasley/appdaemon-enhanced_keyboard_remote, and for Category use AppDaemon.
+1. The installation will put the app in your Home Assistant `config/appdaemon/apps` directory.

 ### Manual Installation

-Alternatively, you can download the contents of the `enhanced_keyboard_remote` directory from the apps directory to your local AppDaemon apps directory.
+Alternatively, you can download the contents of the [enhanced_keyboard_remote](https://github.com/SteveEasley/appdaemon-enhanced_keyboard_remote/tree/main/apps/enhanced_keyboard_remote) directory from the apps directory to your local Home Assistant `config/appdaemon/apps`.

 ## Usage